Skip to main content

 Value (billions)

-Deal data has been sourced from Capital IQ and Pitchbook, and then further refined and analyzed by KPMG LLP.
+Q1’26 data has been updated as of 31st Mar 2026; Deal data has been sourced from Capital IQ and Pitchbook, and then further refined and analyzed by KPMG LLP.
 The cited values and volumes cover inbound, domestic, and outbound US deals announced during the timeframe, including both majority and minority stakes.
 Deal values are based on publicly available data and are not exhaustive.
-Previously published statistics may be revised to incorporate new data or changes.
+Previously published statistics may not be directly comparable to this version, as historical data has been restated to reflect updated industry reclassifications.

 OUTLOOK